stkent/amplify/README.md

 - **Easy to integrate.** Default prompt timing rules allow you to get up and running as quickly as possible.

 - **Easy to customize.** Use both built-in and custom events to create a collection of prompt timing rules.
-Tweak the provided inline prompt UI via xml or in code.
+Tweak the provided inline prompt UI via XML or in code.

 # Library Structure